 Box turtles are not easy to care for or low maintenance pets.
 If you are able keep them healthy, they can be with you a long time and you might have to make provisions for someone to care for them if something happens to you.
 They have been known to live over 50 years as pets.
-Unfortunately, many box turtles that find their way into the pet trade end up dying young due to the misunderstanding of the care they require.
+Unfortunately, many box turtles that find their way into the pet trade end up dying sooner, due to the misunderstanding of the care they require.

 It is also important to realize that, in most states, it is illegal to take a box turtle from the wild and keep it in captivity.
-Populations are dwindling, so they are protected in most areas.
+Wild populations are dwindling, so they are protected in most states.
 In addition, wild caught box turtles are more likely to become severely stressed by captive conditions and do not make great pets.
 If you decide a box turtle is right for you, please make the effort to find a captive bred box turtle.

 There are several different species and subspecies of box turtles you might find in the pet trade.
 Most of them are fairly similar in their care, but there are some important differences.
 Before you take home a box turtle, be sure you know what your specific species will need.

 The North American box turtles most commonly kept as pets include: